 The first national trial of fifteen suspects ended in late August 2004.
 They all confessed their guilt and received sentences of 11-16 years in prison.
 Some of the defendants testified that they belonged to the IJG and were trained by Arabs and others at camps in Kazakhstan and Pakistan.
-They testified that IMU member Najmiddin Jalolov (one of those convicted in absentia in 2000) was the leader of the IJG and linked him to Taliban head Mohammad Omar, Uighur extremist Abu Mohammad, and Osama bin Laden.
-Over 100 individuals reportedly were convicted in various trials.
+They testified that IMU member Najmiddin Jalolov (one of those convicted in absentia in 2000) was the leader of the

+IJG and linked him to Taliban head Mohammad Omar, Uighur extremist Abu Mohammad, and Osama bin Laden.
+The suspects testified that an accidental explosion at a safe house had prematurely triggered their attacks.
+Over 100 individuals reportedly have been convicted so far in various trials.

 Suicide bombings occurred in Tashkent, Uzbekistan, on July 30, 2004, at the U.S. and Israeli embassies and the Uzbek Prosecutor-General's Office.
 Three Uzbek guards reportedly were killed and about a dozen people were injured.
 All U.S. and Israeli diplomatic personnel were safe.
 The next day, then-Secretary of State Colin Powell condemned the "terrorist attacks."
-The IMU and the IJG claimed responsibility and stated that the bombings were aimed against the Uzbek and other "apostate" governments (see also CRS Report RS21818, The 2004 Attacks in Uzbekistan: Context and Implications for U.S. Interests, by Jim Nichol).
+The IMU and the IJG claimed responsibility and stated that the bombings were aimed against the Uzbek and other "apostate" governments.
+U.S. concerns about the ongoing attacks include the possibility that terrorists might gain ground against the government, resulting in greater lawlessness throughout the region, such as trafficking in WMD technology and know-how (see also CRS Report RS21818, The 2004 Attacks in Uzbekistan: Context and Implications for U.S. Interests, by Jim Nichol).

 Dozens or perhaps hundreds of civilians were killed or wounded on May 13, 2005, after Uzbek troops fired on demonstrators in the eastern town of Andijon.
 The protestors had gathered to demand the end of a trial of 23 prominent local businessmen charged with belonging to an Islamic terrorist group.
 The night before, a group stormed a prison where those on trial were held and released hundreds of inmates.
 There is a great deal of controversy about whether this group contained foreign-trained terrorists or was composed mainly of the friends and families of the accused.
 Many freed inmates then joined others in storming government buildings.
 President Islam Karimov flew to the city to direct operations and reportedly had restored order by late on May 13.
-The United States and others in the international community have called for an international inquiry, which the Uzbek government has rejected (see also CRS Report RS22161, Unrest in Andijon, Uzbekistan: Context and Implications, by Jim Nichol).
+The United States and others in the international community have called for an international inquiry, which the Uzbek government has rejected.
+On July 29, 439 people who had fled from Uzbekistan to Kyrgyzstan were airlifted to Romania for resettlement processing, after the United States and others raised concerns that they might be tortured if returned to Uzbekistan (see also CRS Report RS22161, Unrest in Uzbekistan: Context and Implications, by Jim Nichol).